MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

 > [!div class="checklist"]
 >
-> - Sign up a user by using using email one-time passcode or username (email) and password.
+> - Sign up a user by using email one-time passcode or username (email) and password.
 > - Collect user attributes during sign-up.
 > - Handle sign-up errors.